Holo1123/BSPD-NFST-FS-UK-2022/README.md

 BSPD PCB design for our FS ICE car for FS UK 2022 , NUST STUDENT FORMULA TEAM.
 The BPS and TPS signals are compared to voltage levels set using the Pots and the delays required are achieved using RC circuits.

-This design was made according the 2022 Formula Student UK rulebook.
+This design was made to comply with the 2022 Formula Student UK rulebook.

 <H2>T11.6 Brake System Plausibility Device<H2>